-COMMERCIAL BILL MARKET 3.11
+7.11 COMMERCIAL BILL MARKET

 We have already mentioned that a bill is an unconditional order in writing to pay on demand or on a future date a sum to a person or to the bearer.
 The market trading in bills is the bill market.
 The bill market in India has two components: (i) Treasury bill market, and (ii) commercial bill market.
 In the previous section, we discussed about Treasury bill market.
-In the present section, we shall consider the commercial bill market which is a segment of bill market in India.
+In the previous section, we discussed about Treasury bill market.
+In the previous the commercial bill market which is a segment of bill market in India.